 The Burch colposuspension has success rates of 70% in the long term.
-Any other (less invasive) treatment options have to compete with this success rate, unfourtunately controlled trials are often not available.
-However, a significant decrease of abdominal procedures in favor of vaginal procedures is observable.
+Any other (less invasive) treatment options have to compete with this success rate; unfortunately controlled trials are often not available.
+However, there is a significant decrease in abdominal procedures in favor of vaginal procedures.

-Abdominal sacrocolpopexy is suitable to repair level 1 defects, to treat descensus of the uterus and to restore functional vaginal length and the vaginal axis.
+Abdominal sacrocolpopexy is suitable to repair level 1 defects, treat the descensus of the uterus, and restore functional vaginal length and the vaginal axis.
 The vaginal cuff is mobilized and fixed to the os sacrum with a prolene mesh.
 The Y-shaped net extends into the anterior and posterior compartments, but the safety of these nets is controversial (see below).
 Surgery can be done with a laparoscopic or open approach.

 Vaginal Approach for the Surgical Treatment of SUI: